UIUC-iSchool-DataStories/is457_fall2024/week01/lecture01p1.md

  * understand the theory behind why storytelling is effective for communicating with data & get some ideas for how to give great presentations using these techniques and concepts

 notes:
-through in class activities and assignments 3 & 4, we'll explore just a few of the ways to use some online tools to make interactive viz (all without using programming)
+through in class activities and assignment 2 & 3, we'll explore just a few of the ways to use some online tools to make interactive viz (all without using programming)

 ---

 ## After this class, you should be able to

- * use some online tools to make interactive visualizations & data stories (in class activities, Assignments 3 & 4)
+ * use some online tools to make interactive visualizations & data stories (in class activities, Assignments 2 & 3)

- * be able to critique the "data stories" you come across in your everyday life (Assignments 1, 3, & 4)
+ * be able to critique the "data stories" you come across in your everyday life (Assignments 1 & 2)

  * practice telling a story which is backed by data live to an audience (we will coach you through this process!)

  * understand the theory behind why storytelling is effective for communicating with data & get some ideas for how to give great presentations using these techniques and concepts

 notes:
-Assignments 1, 3 & 4 will focus on critiquing data stories we come across in everyday life
+Assignments 1 & 2 will focus on critiquing data stories we come across in everyday life

 ---

 ## After this class, you should be able to

- * use some online tools to make interactive visualizations & data stories (in class activities, Assignments 3 & 4)
+ * use some online tools to make interactive visualizations & data stories (in class activities, Assignments 2 & 3)

- * be able to critique the "data stories" you come across in your everyday life (Assignments 1, 3, & 4)
+ * be able to critique the "data stories" you come across in your everyday life (Assignments 1 & 2)

- * practice telling a story which is backed by data live to an audience (Assignments 1 & 6) (we will coach you through this process!)
+ * practice telling a story which is backed by data live to an audience (Assignments 1 & 3c) (we will coach you through this process!)

  * understand the theory behind why storytelling is effective for communicating with data & get some ideas for how to give great presentations using these techniques and concepts

 notes:
-Assingments 1 & 6 will be your opportunity to actually tell a data story to the whole class...
+Assingments 1 & 3c will be your opportunity to actually tell a data story to the whole class...

 ---

 ## After this class, you should be able to

- * use some online tools to make interactive visualizations & data stories (in class activities, Assignments 3 & 4)
+ * use some online tools to make interactive visualizations & data stories (in class activities, Assignments 2 & 3)

- * be able to critique the "data stories" you come across in your everyday life (Assignments 1, 3, & 4)
+ * be able to critique the "data stories" you come across in your everyday life (Assignments 1 & 2)

- * practice telling a story which is backed by data live to an audience (Assignments 1 & 6) (we will coach you through this process!
-Assignments 2 & 5, in class activities)
+ * practice telling a story which is backed by data live to an audience (Assignments 1 & 3c) (we will coach you through this process!
+Assignments 2a & 2b, in class activities)

  * understand the theory behind why storytelling is effective for communicating with data & get some ideas for how to give great presentations using these techniques and concepts

 notes:
-but you won't be totally on your own -- through Assignments 2 & 5, we will coach you through this process as well as provide support during in class activities
+but you won't be totally on your own -- through Assignments 1 & 3c, we will coach you through this process as well as provide support during in class activities

 ---

 ## After this class, you should be able to

- * use some online tools to make interactive visualizations & data stories (in class activities, Assignments 3 & 4)
+ * use some online tools to make interactive visualizations & data stories (in class activities, Assignments 2 & 3)

- * be able to critique the "data stories" you come across in your everyday life (Assignments 1, 3, & 4)
+ * be able to critique the "data stories" you come across in your everyday life (Assignments 1 & 2)

- * practice telling a story which is backed by data live to an audience (Assignments 1 & 6) (we will coach you through this process!
-Assignments 2 & 5, in class activities)
+ * practice telling a story which is backed by data live to an audience (Assignments 1 & 3c) (we will coach you through this process!
+Assignments 2a & 2b, in class activities)

  * understand the theory behind why storytelling is effective for communicating with data & get some ideas for how to give great presentations using these techniques and concepts (reading quizzes, in class activities)